brettz9/webappfind/README.md

-**NOTE: While this extension has now been minimally reimplemented from version 2.0.0, it is now Mac-only instead of Windows-only (what I happen to be developing on), and much of the old functionality has not yet been restored.
+**NOTE: While this extension has now been minimally reimplemented from version 2.0.0, it is now Mac-only instead of Windows-only (what I happen to be developing on), and a good deal of the functionality (especially using a `filetypes.json` file) has not yet been restored.
 There have also been changes in the API.
-Note too that the guides and info below are in the process of being transitioned, so there may be some inaccurate relics.**
+Note too that the guides and info below are in the process of being transitioned, so there may be some inaccurate relics.
+Moreover, the AtYourCommand features have not been well-tested, and as they call the command line, use at your own risk!
+Note too that AsYouWish is bundled, which is also potentially dangerous if you grant permission to sites asking it; I hope to test more completely and separate out AsYouWish, but it is exciting that it is not only working, but the functionality for both AtYourCommand and ExecutableBuilder, which had not been implemented previously, are now working.
+Executable Builder lets websites silently advertise their support for certain file names and the extension can import that info into a template for building an executable that can open local files by default (or at least advertise support with "Open With...").**

 <!--
 TODO: Ensure this README and doc files actually reflects the implementation once complete.